naftaliharris/lazysort/README.md

 1. Applications requiring a stable sort; the quicksort partitions make the order of equal elements in the sorted list undefined.
 2. Applications requiring guaranteed fast worst-case performance.
-Although it's very unlikely, all operations in LazySorted run in worst case O(n^2) time.
+Although it's very unlikely, many operations in LazySorted run in worst case O(n^2) time.
 3. Applications requiring high security.
 The random number generator is insecure and seeded from system time, so an (ambitious) attacker could reverse engineer the random number generator and feed LazySorted pathological lists that make it run in O(n^2) time.
-4. Sorting entire lists: The builtin sorted(.) is very impressively designed and implemented.
+4. Sorting entire lists: The builtin sorted(.) is *very* impressively designed and implemented.
 It also has the advantage of running faster than nlog(n) on lists with partial structure.